Refried-Bean/enforza_poc/README.md

 - Virtual machines/instances in each subnet
 - A routing mechanism to direct traffic from the protected subnet through the firewall
 - Security rules to allow SSH access
-- A public IP for the bastion host
+- Public IPs for the bastion host and firewall

 ### Key Differences